 Printing on various retail products and packaging boxes is a requirement for all brands.
 The attractive designs and symbols printed on the surface can attract the attention and interest of potential buyers.
 Nowadays, brands go for custom printing because it offers more variety, and they can try out which design suits them best and fulfills the business requirements.

 Although the enterprises use multiple printing techniques to make the display more enticing for the end-users, the ultimate goal is to make it worth looking at and improve its visual presentation.
-Brands can use the printing for branding purposes and incorporate various brand elements such as logos, images, and taglines to create a more personalized association with the end-users.
+Brands can use printing for branding purposes and incorporate brand elements such as logos, images, and taglines to create a more personalized association with the end users.
 The most well-renowned printing technique is offset printing.

 What Is Offset Printing

 Offset printing is a printing procedure through which the experts use a plate, ink, and cylinder, also known as a roller, to imprint various designs and stylish text on newspapers, magazines, brochures, packaging boxes, fabrics, and much more.
 The method is famous because it produces the best possible results in terms of colors and accuracy.
 We can also print paper-based labels, posters, and letterheads using the technique.
 The method is also known as offset lithography.

 Usually, when we think of printing, we consider it a process in which the image or design is directly embedded onto the object’s surface.
 It’s not the case here.
 Offset printing is a type of printing that evolved from lithography, which was invented in 1796 as a cost-effective means of printing attractive artworks.
 While offset printing, also known as contemporary lithography, has come a long way since the 18th century, it is still based on one fundamental principle: oil and water do not mix.

 Visit Thelegacyprinting Shop or request a price and tell us more about your project if you’re interested in Custom packaging!